kkumyk/data-engineering-zoomcamp/2_workflow_orchestration/2_README_airflow.md

 - ./logs - contains logs from task execution and scheduler.
 - ./plugins - for custom plugins

-### Further Definitions:

-<b>DAG (Directed Acyclic Graph)</b>:
-    -specifies the dependencies between a set of tasks with explicit execution order
-    - has a beginning as well as an end: "acyclic".

-A DAG's Structure:
-- DAG Definition
-- Tasks (eg. Operators)
-- Task Dependencies (control flow: >> or << )

-<b>DAG Run</b>:
-- individual execution/run of a DAG.
-- may be scheduled or triggered.

-<b>Task</b>:
-- a defined unit of work.
-- describes what to do, be it fetching data, running analysis, triggering other systems etc.

-Common Task Types:
-- <i><b>Operators</i></b> are predefined tasks - most common.
-- <i><b>Sensors</i></b> are a subclass of operator which wait for external events to happen.
-- <i><b>TaskFlow decorators</i></b> (subclasses of Airflow's BaseOperator) are custom Python functions packaged as tasks. lugins - for custom plugins
-<b>Task Instance</b>:
-- an individual run of a single task.
-- has an indicative state, which could be running, success, failed, skipped, up for retry, etc.
-    - Ideally, a task should flow from none, to scheduled, to queued, to running, and finally to success.

-### DAGs
+### DAGs Examples For Local Data Ingesting
+(Building and Structuring Airflow Workflows Example)
 #### Creating a DAG

+This includes:
+1. how to create and structure a DAG file in Python
+2. how to define a scheduler within a DAG
+3. how to set up task dependencies
+4. how to configure retries and task timeouts.

-- A DAG (Directed Acyclic Graph) is the core concept of Airflow, collecting Tasks together, organized with dependencies and relationships to say how they should run.
+A DAG (Directed Acyclic Graph) is the core concept of Airflow, collecting Tasks together, organized with dependencies and relationships to say how they should run.
 - A DAG is created as a Python script which imports a series of libraries from Airflow.
 - There are 3 different ways of declaring a DAG. e.g.: using a context manager
 - When declaring a DAG we must provide at least a <code>dag_id</code> parameter.